 Soft focus background image

-A powerful story of hope and a mother's resilient fight for life and justice for all women
+A powerful, true story of hope and a young mother's resilient fight for life and justice for all women

 Pre-Order Your Copy